-Oil prices edge up on tropical storm and geopolitical tensions
+Oil prices firm on tropical storm and geopolitical tensions

-LONDON (Reuters) - Oil prices inched higher on Friday and were on track for a weekly gain as U.S. oil producers in the Gulf of Mexico cut more than half their output because of a tropical storm and as tensions continued to simmer in the Middle East.
+LONDON (Reuters) - Oil prices edged higher on Friday and were on track for a weekly gain as U.S. oil producers in the Gulf of Mexico cut more than half their output because of a tropical storm and as tensions continued to simmer in the Middle East.

 However, an International Energy Agency (IEA) forecast for a global oil surplus capped the gains.
 The agency on Friday predicted that surging U.S. oil output will outpace sluggish global demand and lead to a large stocks build around the world in the next nine months.